FactsheetsEasy-to-use resources for anyone with questions about asylum support

-Individuals who qualify for s95 and s4 support are entitled to receive support for their dependants.
-This factsheet explains who is considered a dependant for support purposes and the conditions they must satisfy to be eligible.
-Updated Oct 2018
+This factsheet explains who is considered a ‘dependant’ for asylum support purposes and the conditions they must satisfy to be eligible.
+Updated 14 March 2023.

 This Factsheet looks at situations where s4 support may be available necessary to prevent a breach of human rights.
 Updated July 2021